-Innocence implies a natural harmlessness, openness and pure intentions that are not sullied by ulterior motives.
+Innocence implies a natural harmlessness, an openness, and pure intentions unsullied by ulterior motives.
 The condition of innocence has less to do with age than with attitude.
 Innocence springs from a heart that remains open to joy and wonder.
-Innocence, when guided by a firm faith in what is right, brings supreme success.
-Naiveté unanchored by the ability to discern right from wrong, on the other hand, can bring misfortune.
+Innocence, when guided by a firm faith in what is just and balanced, brings supreme success.
+Naiveté, on the other hand, proceeds blindly, unanchored by the ability to discern right from wrong, and can bring misfortune.

 Changing Line Interpretations